hannahro15/Theme-park-reviews-site/README.md

 - Add more rides and theme parks to the website.
 - As I add more rides and theme parks to the website, I could then add in search functionality for each theme park.
+- Make functionality so you can't delete or edit other people's reviews other than your own (related to 2nd unfixed bug below!)
+- A pop-up asking if confirm if you want to delete a review, or edit a review before actually doing it.
 - Add in pagination.
 - Admin page via website to add, edit, and delete rides.
 - Make the profile page for users and admin when logged in more attractive.